nikolajRoager/magicmapmansion/readme.md

 This is not an ASCII game: The game uses and supports Unicode characters.
 You need to make sure that your terminal is using a font, which at the very least support these characters: æ, ø, å, ß, ¤.
 You also need to make sure your terminal is using a MONOSPACED font: i.e. a font where all characters have the same width and height.
 Otherwise the display will be all messed up.

-You also need to make sure that your terminal is at least 34 characters TALL and 106 characters WIDE (more is better).
-If the terminal is too small the terminal will show a message like this:
+You also need to make sure that your terminal has the correct size for the game to work.

-    screen too small
-    23x80 need 34x106
-    change fontsize
-    or resize

-You can resize the terminal as the game runs, but please don't do that while you are typing a command.
+The Linux version IS the superior version (it supports automatic terminal resize detection), and Linux terminals are generally better than Windows terminals.